idvorkin/idvorkin.github.io/_d/alexa-charity.md

 The details are amazon specific, but a few things I can mention

+- So many toys needed to rotate Toys For Tots Shipping locations
 - Called out in the SVP mail to all of Amazon on impactful things we did.
 - Lots of toys for Toys for Tots
 - So successful, rinse repeat.